As a listed company Delta Lloyd is subject to the Dutch Corporate Governance Code. We comply with this code as far as

 The financial sector has introduced various codes of conduct in recent years, like the Banking Code of the Dutch Banking Association, the Corporate Governance Code en de Governance Principles.
 The Code of Conduct for Insurers and the Code of Conduct for Processing Personal Data by Financial Institutions set out rules that the whole industry has to comply with.
 These play an important part in Delta Lloyd’s policy.
 We have also drawn up an internal Code of Conduct to safeguard the integrity of our business operations.

 Solvency II is an updated set of regulatory requirements for insurance companies operating in the European Union.
 It is a risk-based system that measures risk according to consistent principles and capital requirements relate directly to the outcome.
 Solvency II is based on economic principles for measuring assets and liabilities.
-While the preparations required for Solvency II are far-reaching and wide-ranging, we endorse the principles underlying the new framework.
+While the preparations required for Solvency II were far-reaching and wide-ranging, we endorse the principles underlying the new framework.
 Early in 2015 Delta Lloyd opted to use an ‘internal model’ for reporting the required solvency to DNB (Dutch Central Bank) effective from 2016.
 Based on a thorough analysis of our solvency position, the Executive Board of Delta Lloyd announced at the end of November that the standard formula under Solvency II would serve as the basis for reporting our capital position.
 DNB was kept informed throughout this decision-making process and approves our decision.
-The internal model will be reviewed again in the coming year, after which the management will decide whether its implementation is appropriate for Delta Lloyd.
+The (not implemented) partial internal model will be improved, tested and submitted tot DNB in coming years.
+Delta Lloyd's intention is to report its solvency by this partial internal model from 2018 onward..

 Delta Lloyd has had a whistleblower policy in place since 2009.
 Everyone in our organisation is expected to comply with internal and external rules and regulations.
 When employees suspect any impropriety or irregularities they have the right and the responsibility to report these.
 Our whistleblower policy sets out how to report general, operational or financial irregularities and how we deal with them.
 As far as possible it guarantees anonymity and confidentiality.
 The whistleblower policy is applicable to everyone at Delta Lloyd.